-Like Wilder or Brooks, Crew is a preppy hellraiser.
+Like Wilder and Brooks, Crew is a preppy hellraiser.
 It’s a name you’d expect to hear in privileged circles.
-The freshman class at Yale or an associate at a white-shoe firm.
+It fits a member of the freshman class at Yale or an associate at a white-shoe law firm.

 But it sounds just as right jumping off a dock into a Texas lake.
 Or hiking in the Pacific Northwest.

 A tiny pop culture boost has made this one of the most stylish baby boy names of the 2020s, a choice with widespread appeal.